A Guide to Conversion Rate Optimization for Your App

 For screenshots, you need other techniques.
 In most cases, you want viewers to direct their attention to a specific part of a screenshot, for example a small navigation element or an icon.
 Here are some options for this purpose:

-- Magnifiers: In the German screenshot of the shopping app Joom, you can see a magnifying glass that enlarges a small section of a price table.
+In the German screenshot of the shopping app Joom, you can see a magnifying glass that enlarges a small section of a price table.
 Without understanding the German captions, can you guess which feature the screenshot shall emphasize?
-It is the free shipping.
+It is free shipping.

-- Augmentation: A technique that works similar to magnifiers is augmentation.
+A technique that works similar to magnifiers is augmentation.
 It is about cutting out a specific component and popping it up to the foreground.
 When combined with a rotated device, augmentation not only emphasizes the details you want to push into the user’s focus, it also creates spectacular 3D effects.
-Check the screenshot from Out of Milk below.
+Check the screenshot from Out of Milk below:

 No matter which technique you choose, don’t overdo it.
 Too many highlights will confuse viewers rather than guiding them.